SK8 the Infinity: Anime

 On July 4, 2021, a new anime project for the series was announced.
 On August 14, 2022, the project was revealed to be a second season and an original video animation (OVA).
 The main staff from the previous season are reprising their roles.
+The OVA, titled SK8 the Infinity Extra Part, consists of four episodes and was released in Japan on March 19, 2025, following an early theatrical screening on January 24 of the same year for a limited time.

 Aniplex of America licensed the series outside of Asia and streamed it on Funimation, AnimeLab, and Wakanim in their territories.
 In Southeast Asia, the series is licensed by Muse Communication, who streamed it on Bilibili.
 Muse later licensed the anime to Animax Asia for TV airings.
 Funimation produced a SimulDub for the series.